oddbird/oddleventy/content/index.md

 accessibility, performance,
 and long-term sustainability**.

-Since then OddBird has become an industry leaders -- from our work on Django, Sass, and Susy, to the **Mozilla Developer Channel**, and in-depth **trainings on front-end architecture, workflow, component libraries, testing, and documentation**.
+Since then OddBird has become an industry leader -- from our work on Django, Sass, and Susy, to the Mozilla Developer Channel,
+**CSS Working Group**,
+and in-depth **trainings on front-end architecture, workflow, component libraries, testing, and documentation**.